views-platform/docs/Organizational Guides/monthly_run_guide.md

 ### Last Updated: April 2025 by Marina

-This document contains step-by-step instructions for executing the VIEWS ML pipeline to produce monthly true future forecasts.
-It is split into three parts – the first part refers to **updating the necesary data**; the second part contains **instructions for executing the pipeline** and producing the forecasts, while the third part details the steps for **publishing the forecasts**.
-Each step can be done individually for its own purpose – for example, following instructions in Part 2 can be followed for simply interacting with the pipeline.
+This document contains step-by-step instructions for executing the VIEWS ML pipeline to produce monthly forecasts.
+It is split into three parts – the first part refers to **updating the necesary data**; the second part contains **instructions for executing the pipeline** and producing forecasts, while the third part details the steps for **publishing the forecasts**.
+Each step can be done individually for its own purpose – for example, instructions in Part 2 can be followed for simply interacting with the pipeline.

 - **Part 1**: Data Ingestion